tier4/CalibrationTools/sensor/README.md

   ...
 ```

-In addition to this, the user must implement `requestReceivedCallback` to comply with the interface
+In addition to this, the user must implement `requestReceivedCallback` to comply with the interface.